-The Semester Two, 2020 edition of the JPL was produced during the Covid 19 pandemic.
+The semester two, 2020 edition of the JPL was produced during the COVID-19 pandemic.
 The impact of this serious health crisis has certainly influenced the tone of our JPL articles.
 Some of the articles in this edition directly reference the pandemic.
 In particular, Sharan Burrow (General Secretary of the International Trade Union Confederation) discusses the global effects of the pandemic and argues why public education has to be an essential part of any new social contract (internationally and nationally) that is formed.

 Amy Harriman explores the role of collegial leadership within a PD H PE faculty and the wider school context.
 The concept of Critical Literacy is explained by Kathy Rushton and Joanne Rossbridge.
 They examine the reasons why it is so important to imbed a critical literacy focus within classroom pedagogy.

 The edition then expands to matters concerning all teachers across our public education system, including Mel Smith’s exploration of ways of supporting our LGBTIQ students (with particular emphasis on their wellbeing and sense of belonging at school).
 Leeanda Smith’s article, calling for a refocus on women and their right to be active participants in leadership roles, is also of significance.